 Emergency Preparedness Week is an annual event that takes place during the first week in May of each year.
-Emergency Preparedness Week was held May 1-7, 2016.
+Emergency Preparedness Week is held May 3-9, 2020.
 The nation event is coordinated by Public Safety Canada in close collaboration with the Ontario Fire Marshal and Emergency Management

 When winter storms are expected, Emergency Management Ontario advises the public to follow these safety tips.

 - Listen to the radio and/or television for weather reports and emergency information.

 - Ensure you have a well-stocked emergency kit, including a good supply of food.

 - Bring pets/companion animals inside during winter weather.
 Move other animals or livestock to sheltered areas with non-frozen drinking water.

 - Stay indoors.
 If you must go outside, dress for the weather to avoid serious cold-related injuries.

 - Avoid overexertion when shovelling snow.
 If you must shovel snow, ensure you take frequent breaks so as not to over-stress your body.